githubapnic/network-automation-labs/lab12-SProxy/salt_sproxy.md

 same, so if you have Reactors configured to the normal Salt tags, all you have to do it to make sure they also match `proxy/runner/*/new` and/or `proxy/runner/*/ret/*` pattern(s).

-For example, previously, in _Lab 12_, we had the following configuration:
+For example, previously, in _Lab 12_, we had the following configuration in our master file:

 ```yaml
 reactor: